 We have derived and believe that we will continue to derive in the near term a significant portion of our revenue from a limited number of large clients.
-In fiscal 2022 and 2021, our five largest clients accounted for 27.1% and 26.8% of our revenue and 27.6% and 27.6% of our revenue less repair payments (non-GAAP), respectively.
-In fiscal 2022 and 2021, our three largest clients accounted for 18.1% and 19.2% of our revenue and 19.6% and 20.2% of our revenue less repair payments (non-GAAP), respectively.
-In fiscal 2022, our largest client individually accounted for 7.3% and 7.9% of our revenue and revenue less repair payments (non-GAAP), respectively, as compared to 8.1% and 8.5% in fiscal 2021, respectively.
+In fiscal 2023 and 2022, our five largest clients accounted for 23.8% and 27.1% of our revenue and 25.0% and 27.6% of our revenue less repair payments (non-GAAP), respectively.
+In fiscal 2023 and 2022, our three largest clients accounted for 15.7% and 18.1% of our revenue and 16.6% and 19.6% of our revenue less repair payments (non-GAAP), respectively.
+In fiscal 2023, our largest client individually accounted for 6.5% and 6.8% of our revenue and revenue less repair payments (non-GAAP), respectively, as compared to 7.3% and 7.9% in fiscal 2022, respectively.
 Any loss of business from any major client could reduce our revenue and significantly harm our business.

-For example, in October 2021, we ceased to provide certain services to a telecommunications company which was one of our top fifteen customers by revenue contribution in fiscal 2021 as a result of consolidation initiatives of the customer.
-The customer accounted for 2.4% and 3.1% of our revenue and 2.6% and 3.2% of our revenue less repair payments (non-GAAP) in fiscal 2021 and in fiscal 2020, respectively.
+For example, in January 2023, we ceased to provide certain services to a healthcare company because of internal decisions of the healthcare company to lower its exposure to one vendor.
+This healthcare company was one of our top five customers by revenue contribution in fiscal 2023.
+The customer accounted for 6.5% and 7.3% of our revenue and 6.8% and 7.9% of our revenue less repair payments (non-GAAP) in fiscal 2023 and in fiscal 2022, respectively.

-We have derived, and we expect to continue deriving for the foreseeable future, a significant portion of our revenue from Aviva Global Services (Management Services) Private Limited ("Aviva MS").
+We have derived, and we expect to continue to derive for the foreseeable future, a significant portion of our revenue from Aviva Global Services (Management Services) Private Limited ("Aviva MS").
 Under our master services agreement with Aviva MS, Aviva MS is permitted to terminate the agreement without cause with 180 days' notice upon payment of a termination fee.

 In addition, the volume of work performed for specific clients is likely to vary from year to year, particularly since we may not be the exclusive outside service provider for our clients.
 Thus, a major client in one year may not provide the same level of revenue in any subsequent year.
 For example, until fiscal 2018, Aviva MS was our largest client and revenue from Aviva MS decreased from \$54.5 million in fiscal 2017 to \$51.9 million in fiscal 2018 to \$50.1 million in fiscal 2019 and increased to \$53.3 million in fiscal 2020.
-Part of this decline in revenue of fiscal 2018 and 2019 was attributable to revised pricing terms and part was attributable to a reduction of services due to automation performed by Aviva MS and the automation of certain services by WNS.
+This decline in revenue in fiscal 2018 and 2019 was partially attributable in part to revised pricing terms and in part to a reduction of services due to automation performed by Aviva MS and the automation of certain services by WNS.
 The loss of some or all of the business of any large client could have a material adverse effect on our business, results of operations, financial condition and cash flows.
 A number of factors other than our performance could cause the loss of or reduction in business or revenue from a client, and these factors are not predictable.
 For example, a client may demand price reductions, change its outsourcing strategy or move work in-house.
 A client may also be acquired by a company with a different outsourcing strategy that intends to switch to another BPM service provider or return work in-house.